 When such songs are played at weddings and other parties, they become associated with celebration, highly-consumed and reinforcing the release of songs with similar lyrics.
 There are hundreds of more songs, from folk to more Bollywood, repeating the preference of fairness over darkness in skin.
 As such, it manifests as colorism and racism women face in their private and public lives.
 This is the case in an NPR podcast where a darker-skinned Indian woman started using fairness cream after hearing songs marking whiteness as beauty.

-Even further, in Desi communities, it reifies anti-Blackness against Black folk.
+Even further, in Desi communities, it reifies anti-Blackness against Black folks.
 With whiteness consumed and emphasized in a medium as fluid as a song lyric, it’s no surprise why anti-Black racism is so prevalent in South Asians and the Desi diaspora.
-In order to fully dismantle racism in Desi communities, which many activists have recently charged themselves with doing, we need to take the music we listen to into serious consideration.
+In order to fully dismantle racism in Desi communities, which many activists have recently charged themselves with doing, we need to take the media we create and consume into account.
+Catchy, filmy songs included.